HumaIlyas/Project-3/README.md

 # Battleships Game
 The Battleships Game is based on the classic pen and paper game.
-This game is designed for one player to play against the computer with randomly generated battleship locations on a grid.
+More information about this game can be found at [Battleships Game](https://en.wikipedia.org/wiki/Battleship_(game)).
+This version of the game is designed for one player to play against the computer with randomly generated battleship locations on a grid.
 The player can try to beat the computer by hitting more batteleships of the computer before the computer hits the player's batteleships.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/different-screen-sizes.jpg" alt="Website on different screen sizes">
 </div>